 Best time to visit Pisa

-Pisa, like the whole Tuscany region, has all the four seasons.
+Pisa, like the whole Tuscany region, has all four seasons.
 In some parts, in winter it snows, so a good choice if you are looking for a skiing holiday.
 From mid-May/June to September the weather in Pisa can get pretty hot and since summer is the high season, the city is pretty crowded.

 The season I recommend for visiting Pisa is Spring.
 From March to May, the weather is very pleasant and the city is not too packed with tourists yet.
-Wandering the city on foot won’t be hard and queues in the landmarks won’t be too long.
+Wandering the city on foot won’t be hard and queues at the landmarks won’t be too long.

 How to get to Pisa